arangodb/arangodb/README_maintainers.md

 Read / use the documentation
 ----------------------------
- - `file:///Documentation/Books/books/Users/index.html` contains the generated documentation
+ - `file:///Documentation/Books/books/Manual/index.html` contains the generated manual
  - JS-Console - Tools/API - Interactive swagger documentation which you can play with.

 arangod Example tool